nytimes/license/README.md

 Apache 2.0 license for The New York Times
 =======

-Code open-sourced under the NYTimes GitHub account needs a license.
-Apache 2.0 is our default.
+Repos open sourced under the NYTimes GitHub account is licensed under Apache 2.0 by default.

-You'll find our license language in the [LICENSE.md file](https://github.com/NYTimes/license/blob/master/LICENSE.md).
+If you are releasing a project into GitHub:NYTimes, please clone [LICENSE.md file](https://github.com/NYTimes/license/blob/master/LICENSE.md) into your repo.